 “You talk about the legacy and what that means… But I think the other thing that was really important was the connection between people−and the greater those connections, the more resilient and the stronger we were, the better we were.” – Sir Graham Henry, two-time New Zealand Rugby Union head coach (in Kerr, 2013, pg.
 80)

-In sport, as practitioners we often observe that the values defined by some (but not all) coaches promote irrational beliefs and behaviors.
+In sport, as practitioners we often observe that the values defined by some (but not all) coaches promote irrational beliefs and behaviours.
 From a social identity perspective, athletes are more likely to buy into these beliefs and adopt them as their own, and for the sake of the team, if a shared sense of team identity has been established.
 In some ways, this is very much the dark side of SIL, where erroneous values and beliefs can be transferred and shared throughout a group as a result of strong emotional connections.
 Research evidence points to various psychosocial explanations of this, one of which is athletes’ trust in the coach, whilst by thinking and acting in this (sometimes irrational) way athletes are living out and reinforcing the uniqueness of their own team in the real world.

 Erroneous values and beliefs can be transferred and shared throughout a group as a result of strong emotional connections

 Speaking to this point, research evidence indicates that coaches who represent team values and demonstrate the commonality between themselves and their team are more likely to motivate athlete support and be perceived as effective.
 Such leaders are known as prototypical of their team’s identity.
 Thus, the psychological connection between a highly prototypical coach and their team is strengthened.
 It is perhaps for this reason why professional clubs sometimes prefer ex-players to become coaches (e.g., think of Manchester United finding roles for some of the Class of ‘92).
 Ex-players becoming coaches is certainly not a problem in itself; such individuals are in some cases, perhaps, better placed to lead.
 There have been great success stories of this kind, but also sharp failures.
 It could be argued that players who become coaches understand the sport’s culture because they have been part of their sport’s very fabric.
-Nevertheless the point is that this may (or may not) be an irrational fabric, a culture fueled with “must win matches” and “catastrophic defeats” that players carry with them into their coaching careers.
+Nevertheless the point is that this may (or may not) be an irrational fabric, a culture fuelled with “must win matches” and “catastrophic defeats” that players carry with them into their coaching careers.